 The university requires that you report threats and acts of violence and encourages reporting concerning behaviors.
-Reporting helps to ensure that the Campus Assessment and Intervention Team (CAIT) has the information necessary to do its job.
-CAIT seeks to identify and reduce potential threats before they result in harm.
-(More information about CAIT and the threat assessment process is available here.)
+Reporting helps to ensure that the Threat Assessment Team (TAT) has the information necessary to do its job.
+TAT seeks to identify and reduce potential threats before they result in harm.
+(More information about TAT and the threat assessment process is available here.)

 As with many of life's problems, early intervention is often better.
 A person who receives appropriate help sooner, rather than later, may be less likely to experience more severe symptoms or cause harm to self or others.